Marvin Johnson (footballer, born 1990)

-Marvin Nicholas Johnson (born 1 December 1990) is an English professional footballer who plays as a winger or wing-back for club Port Vale.
+Marvin Nicholas Johnson (born 1 December 1990) is an English professional footballer who plays as a winger or wing-back.

 Johnson started his career in non-League football, playing for Solihull Moors, Coleshill Town (on loan), Romulus, Kidderminster Harriers, and Hednesford Town (on loan).
 He was capped by England C in 2012.
 He scored 20 goals in 120 games across all competitions for Kidderminster to win himself a move to Scottish Premiership club Motherwell in February 2015.
-He was sold on to Oxford United in August 2016 for what was reported to be a club record fee of around £650,000.
+He was sold to Oxford United in August 2016 for what was reported to be a club record fee of around £650,000.
 He stayed with the club for 12 months and played for Oxford in their defeat in the 2017 EFL Trophy final.
 He was sold to Middlesbrough for a fee in the region of £2.5 million.
 He spent the 2018–19 season on loan at Sheffield United, who won promotion out of the Championship in second place.
 He played 103 games for Middlesbrough, of which 97 were Championship appearances, and was released after a four-year stay.
 He joined Sheffield Wednesday in August 2021 and was promoted out of League One through the play-offs in 2023.
 In total, he played 169 games in four years at the club.
-He signed with Port Vale in October 2025.
+He signed a short-term contract with Port Vale in October 2025.